zarpay/solace/README.md

 # Solace Ruby SDK Documentation
+A Ruby SDK for the Solana blockchain.

 ## Overview

-**Solace** is a comprehensive Ruby SDK for interacting with the Solana blockchain.
-It provides both low-level building blocks and high-level abstractions for creating, signing, and sending Solana transactions.
-The library follows Ruby conventions while maintaining compatibility with Solana's binary protocols.
+Solace is a comprehensive Ruby SDK for interacting with the Solana blockchain.
+It provides both low-level building blocks and high-level abstractions for composing, signing, and sending Solana transactions.
+The library aims to follow Ruby conventions while maintaining compatibility with Solana's binary protocols.

 ## Architecture

 The Solace SDK is organized into several key layers:

-### 1. **Core Primitives** (Low-Level)
+### 1. **Core Classes** (Low-Level)
 - **Keypair/PublicKey**: Ed25519 cryptographic operations
 - **Connection**: RPC client for Solana nodes
-- **Transaction/Message/Instruction**: Transaction building blocks
+- **Transaction/Message/Instruction/AddressLookupTable**: Transaction building blocks
 - **Serializers**: Binary serialization/deserialization system

 ### 2. **Instruction Builders** (Low-Level)